MoserMichael/dockerdashphp/README.md

 ### Running the server with TLS / with a self signed certificate

-- ```./run-in-docker.sh -r -p 9000``` This starts the local web server for this tool in the docker and uses ports 9000 and 9001
+- ```./run-in-docker.sh -r -p 9000``` This starts the local web server for this tool in the docker and uses ports 9000
 - Use your browser and navigate to https://localhost:9000/images.php .
 The browser will display a warning on the self signed certificate, and you should click on the 'Advanced Settings' link and then click on the link named 'Proceed/Accept the risks'.

 Use of TLS with a self signed certificate means that all of the communication is encrypted, however someone may still have impersonated the server over the network (which is an acceptable risk, when working over a trusted local network)

 ### Running the server with plain http

-- ```./run-in-docker.sh -r -p 9000``` This starts the local web server for this tool in the docker and uses ports 9000 and 9001
+- ```./run-in-docker.sh -r -p 9000``` This starts the local web server for this tool in the docker and uses ports 9000
 - Use your browser and navigate to http://localhost:9000/images.php

 ### To stop the server